Melbourne to Perth Drive Itinerary

 Melbourne to Perth Drive Cost

 Over two weeks, I spent roughly 500 AUD, which worked out to be about $280 on petrol (split between three of us in a Subaru Forester), $150 on food, $12 on national parks entries, $17 on a hostel room in Fremantle and the remainder on coffee, well deserved drinks when we got to Fremantle and other bits (including an ‘I crossed the Nullarbor’ sticker for my car – essential purchase).

 Apart from in Fremantle, we didn’t spend any money on accommodation, thanks to the wonderful app Wikicamps.
+Check out my guide to free camping in Australia here.
 Spreading this road trip out over three or four weeks would cost more in food and slightly more in attractions but not a huge amount more in fuel, so I think if you budget accordingly you could do a 3/4 week road trip for 600/700 AUD respectively.

 Of course, like all road trips in Australia, the more people you have on board the cheaper fuel and in most cases, food, will be.
 But really, living this way; making the most of Australia’s hidden, unexplored beauty, camping and eating basic food, is the most budget-friendly way to explore the country.
 Driving itself may not be the cheapest way of getting around Australia, but the experience of road tripping is, and it’s definitely the best way to have an unforgettable adventure.